-Approval for M.Acc. degree.
+M.Acc.

-11. A student who has taken the Master of Accounting Examination shall not be entitled to count Relation to courses of the period or any part of the period during which he or she has been a candidate for that examination towards a course of research for the degree of Ph.D., M.Sc., or M.Litt.

-12. The Master of Accounting Examination shall consist, at the choice of the candidate, of either M.Acc.
 Examination.

+- 11. A student who has taken the Master of Accounting Examination shall not be entitled to count the period or any part of the period during which they have been a candidate for that examination towards a course of research for the degree of Ph.D., M.Sc., or M.Litt. - 12.
+The Master of Accounting Examination shall consist, at the choice of the candidate, of either Option A or Option B as follows:

-Option A: one-year course
+Option A: one-year course1